bluesky/hklpy/docs/source/overview.rst

   **energy**

-    The ``energy`` of the diffractometer sets the wavelength, which is used when:
+    The :ref:`energy <diffract.energy>` of the diffractometer sets the wavelength, which is used when:

-    - computing ``forward()`` and ``inverse()`` transformations
+    #. computing ``forward()`` and ``inverse()`` transformations
-    - defining orientation reflections
+    #. defining orientation reflections
-    - documenting the state of the diffractometer
+    #. documenting the state of the diffractometer

     It is more common for users to describe energy than wavelength.
-The high-level interface allows the energy to be expressed in any units that are convertible to the expected units (`keV`).
+The high-level interface allows the energy to be expressed in any :ref:`engineering units <diffract.energy.units>` that are convertible to the expected units (`keV`).
 An offset may be applied, which is useful when connecting the diffractometer energy with a control system variable.
+    (See the :ref:`diffract.energy.control_system` section.)

   **sample**